kumail-hassan/expense_tracker/README.md

-# Welcome to the Expense Wizard!
+# Welcome to the Expense Tracker!

 Embark on a journey of financial empowerment with our Expense Tracker!
 Say goodbye to the budgeting chaos and hello to a world where managing your expenses is as delightful as a stroll in the park.